The Invisible Handshake: Persistent Overpricing by Adaptive Market Agents: Strategic decomposition and learning dynamics in the myopic case

-For the game defined in \cref{tp:two-player-game}, we consider strategy profiles maximizing the notion of reward defined in \cref{eq:immediatereward}.
-Because the expectation is taken conditioned on the history up to round $t$, each round can be viewed as a general-sum game between the players.
-We write the utility of the game for any player $p \in \{\maker, \taker\}$ at time $t$ as a function of the parameters

-We are now ready to formally define the \emph{one-shot} game on any round $t$ for a fixed $\phi$ as \begin{game}[one-shot] We define the sequential one-shot general-sum game played by taker and maker on every round $t$ on the stochastic game defined in \cref{tp:two-player-game}.
-The maker first picks parameters $\vab = (\va , \vb) \in [0, \infty)^2$ in the feasible region (\cref{th:feasible}), the taker responds by picking the parameters $\kab = (\ka, \kb) \in [0, f_\alpha(\va)] \times [0, f_\beta(\vb)]$ in the feasible region.
-The maker's utility is $R^\maker_t(\kab, \vab)$, while the taker's utility is $R^\taker_t(\kab, \vab)$. \end{game} Next, we decompose the per-round game (\cref{game:R}) into a competitive and collaborative component.
-Consider the game where the players maximize the following utility
+for any round $t$.
+We can then write the immediate expected wealth increase solely as a function of the parameters $ R^p_t \eqcolon \Et{P_{t+1} - P_t} \inv^p_t = \kappa P_t \inv^p_t $.
+We are now able to formally define the \emph{one-shot} game on any round $t$ as follows. \begin{game}[R] We define the sequential one-shot general-sum game played by taker and maker on every round $t$ on the stochastic game defined in \cref{tp:two-player-game}.
+The maker first picks parameters $(\va , \vb) \in [0, \infty)^2$ in the feasible region (\cref{th:feasible}), the taker responds by picking the parameters $(\ka, \kb) \in [0, f_\alpha(\va)) \times [0, f_\beta(\vb))$ in the feasible region.
+The maker's utility is $R^\maker_t$, while the taker's utility is $R^\taker_t$. \end{game} Next, we decompose the reward of \gameref{game:R} into a competitive and collaborative component.